For Enquiry: 93450 45466

 91. What is a JDBC Driver?

 Java is made possible through a software component called a JDBC Driver. applications to interact with databases.
-Altogether there are mainly four types of JDBC drivers:
+Altogether there are mainly four main types of JDBC drivers:

 • JDBC-ODBC bridge driver